||Contact | A-Z Health Index | Events & Meetings|

 We do this by monitoring the health of our communities, identifying and responding to health threats, providing timely and accurate information, enforcing laws that protect health, and providing quality services to prevent and control disease.

-The Custer Health Access Team has completed a Community Health Status Assessment.
+The Custer Health Access Team conducted a Community Health Status Assessment.
 This assessment is a collection of hard data taken from a variety of sources to show analysis of county public health indicators.
 These data sources can be viewed by clicking on the links below:

 WIC is a federally funded nutrition education and supplemental food program for low income pregnant, breastfeeding and postpartum women, infants, and children up to 5 years of age.
 The WIC program is based on the size of the family and the income brought into the home.
 WIC provides women, infants, and children with nutritious supplemental foods, nutrition education, and referrals for health care.